Monday-Thursday: 7:30am* - 6:00pm

 What is a primary source?

 A primary source is a piece of evidence.
-It is a by-product of an event or a recording of an event as it happened and is a document that is created at a particular time, usually by an individual who has knowledge of or who was involved with the event.
+It is a by-product of an event or a recording of an event as it occurred, and it is a document created at a particular time, typically by an individual who knows of or was involved in the event.
 Here are some examples:

 Why use a primary source?

-Primary sources allow direct entry into an historical event.
+Primary sources allow direct entry into a historical event.
 Sometimes they are difficult to understand.
 Having even a surface understanding of the context in which they were produced helps to interpret primary sources.

 What is a secondary source?